-Installation of the M4Pi
+Installation of the M54Hi-Plus

-The installation of the M4Pi system board depends on the type of chassis you use.
-The M4Pi is an integrated baby AT size system board and can be installed in most chassis.
+The installation of the M54Hi-Plus system board depends on the type of case you use.
+The M54Hi-Plus is an integrated baby AT size system board and may be installed into most cases.

-Prior to installing the M4Pi, make sure you have a clear work space available and adhere to all anti-static precautions.
+Prior to installing the M54Hi-Plus, make sure you have a clear work space available and adhere to all anti-static precautions.